Cacti/documentation/Contributing.md

 the community for Code and Documentation.

 Pull requests are always created against the **develop** branch, unless otherwise instructed.
-Detailed guide on how to create Pull Requests on Github under [Standards-Patch-Creation](Standards-Patch-Creation.md) section.
+Detailed guide on how to create Pull Requests on GitHub under [Standards-Patch-Creation](Standards-Patch-Creation.md) section.

 ## Code Contributions